 Students experiencing economic hardship often find it difficult to cover the cost of college application fees.
 The College Board recommends that students apply to five to eight colleges and universities to guarantee acceptance, but this can add up to $250 to $400, since most application fees are close to $50 each.

 Costly application fees may initially deter students from applying to certain institutions, but college application fee waivers allow qualifying students to apply to college for free.

 How to get a fee waiver for college applications

 There are a few different ways to find fee waivers for college applications.

 SAT and ACT fee waivers

-Qualifying for SAT and ACT fee waivers automatically qualifies you for college application fee waivers through the College Board and on the Coalition, Common and Universal Applications.
+Qualifying for SAT and ACT fee waivers automatically qualifies you for unlimited college application fee waivers through the College Board and on the Coalition, Common and Universal Applications.